kmpf/uap/doc/source/steps.rst

   - **fix-bimodal** (bool, optional) -- Whether turn on the auto paired-peak model process.
 If it's set, when MACS failed to build paired model, it will use the nomodel settings, the '--extsize' parameter to extend each tags.
 If set, MACS will be terminated if paried-peak model is failed.

-  - **format** (str, required) -- Format of tag file, can be 'ELAND', 'BED', 'ELANDMULTI', 'ELANDEXPORT', 'ELANDMULTIPET' (for pair-end tags), 'SAM', 'BAM', 'BOWTIE', 'BAMPE' or 'BEDPE'.
+  - **format** (str, optional) -- Format of tag file, can be 'ELAND', 'BED', 'ELANDMULTI', 'ELANDEXPORT', 'ELANDMULTIPET' (for pair-end tags), 'SAM', 'BAM', 'BOWTIE', 'BAMPE' or 'BEDPE'.
 Default is 'AUTO' which will allow MACS to decide the format automatically.
 'AUTO' is also useful when you combine different formats of files.
 Note that MACS can't detect 'BAMPE' or 'BEDPE' format with 'AUTO', and you have to implicitly specify the format for 'BAMPE' and 'BEDPE'.
 For more information about the formats see https://github.com/taoliu/MACS/
     - default value: AUTO
     - possible values: 'AUTO', 'ELAND', 'ELANDMULTI', 'ELANDMULTIPET', 'ELANDEXPORT', 'BED', 'BEDPE', 'SAM', 'BAM', 'BAMPE', 'BOWTIE'

-  - **gsize** (str, required) -- PLEASE assign this parameter to fit your needs!
+  - **gsize** (str, optional) -- PLEASE assign this parameter to fit your needs!
 It's the mappable genome size or effective genome size which is defined as the genome size which can be sequenced.
 Because of the repetitive features on the chromsomes, the actual mappable genome size will be smaller than the original size, about 90% or 70% of the genome size.
 The default hs -- 2.7e9 is recommended for UCSC human hg18 assembly.
 Here are all precompiled parameters for effective genome size: hs:2.7e9; mm:1.87e9; ce:9e7; dm:1.2e8
     - default value: 2.7e9

   - **keep-dup** (int, optional) -- It controls the MACS behavior towards duplicate tags at the exact same location -- the same coordination and the same strand.
 The default 'auto' option makes MACS calculate the maximum tags at the exact same location based on binomal distribution using 1e-5 as pvalue cutoff; and the 'all' option keeps every tags.
 If an integer is given, at most this number of tags will be kept at the same location.
 The default is to keep one tag at the same location.
 Default: 1